hathora/builder/docs/tutorial.md

 This file defines the client data model and the server api endpoints for our application.
 For more information on this file format, see [here](type-driven-development).

 To initialize our project structure run `hathora init`.
-You should see a `client` and `server` directory generated, along with a `.gitignore` and `.env` file.
+You should see `api`, `client`, and `server` directory generated, along with a `.gitignore` and `.env` file.
 Inside both directories you will find a `.hathora` directory with framework generated code based on our `hathora.yml` file.

 > If you plan on using git, this is a good time to run `git init`